The Homogenizing Effect of Large Language Models on Human Expression and Thought: Language Models, Prediction, and the Loss of Diversity

-This representational imbalance is not static; it becomes an active, homogenizing force through a recursive feedback loop.
-As individuals increasingly turn to LLMs for writing, problem-solving, and conceptual exploration, the models' outputs, already favoring common linguistic and conceptual patterns, begin to shape the users' own expression, cognitive, and communicative development.
-In this cycle, the statistical centralizing tendency of next-token prediction is not just reflected in the model's text but is reabsorbed into human discourse, transforming homogenization from a passive bias into a structurally reinforced influence.
+This representational imbalance is not static; it becomes an active, homogenizing force through a recursive feedback loop \citep{wyllie2024fairness}.
+As individuals increasingly turn to LLMs for writing, problem-solving, and conceptual exploration, the models' outputs, already favoring common linguistic and conceptual patterns, is reabsorbed into human discourse, and begins to shape the users' own expression and reasoning \citep{jakesch2023co} and, in turn, influencing the data used to train future models, transforming homogenization from a passive bias into a structurally reinforced influence.

-This recursive dynamic mirrors the logic of echo chambers \citep{ross2022echo}, where LLMs' biased and narrow ideologies, universally accessible and widely adopted, often provided by a few dominant commercial platforms, restrict the development of diverse viewpoints.
-While even small or insular groups can generate internal variation through lived experience and identity, globally shared systems risk preempting that variation before it can emerge.
-As sociologist George Ritzer argues in his theory of ``McDonaldization'' \citep{ritzer2021mcdonaldization}, processes that favor efficiency, predictability, and control often suppress contextual richness.
-LLMs reflect this logic in the cognitive domain: they offer fluency and consistency but promote a streamlined mode of expression and reasoning that may displace situated, idiosyncratic forms of thought.

 In the following subsections, we examine the homogenizing effects of LLMs and how this recursive influence manifests across three interrelated domains: language, perspective, and reasoning.